 The Tale of Genji is reputed to be the first novel, written sometime during the Heian period of Japanese culture, roughly a thousand years ago, by a court lady known to us now as Murasaki Shikibu.
 The Heian period was characterised by a growing influence of Japanese literature and art as Chinese influence began to fade.
 Culture, art, poetry, even handwriting, were key indicators of education and refinement, during the period.
 The work is peppered with short poems used to communicate to lovers or other members of court, known as Tanka, which are emblematic of the refined culture of the court.
 Tanka was a form of poetry written to a strict syllabic rule over five lines, although Kenchō Suematsu, the translator of this work, renders them as four line poems in iambic tetrameter.
 These poems were considered a mark of one’s education and refinement.
-The poems often alluded to known literature to reshape and shade meaning, or cleverly played upon circumstance or symbols to cleverly to an intention, or make a reply, while avoiding crass explication.
+The poems often alluded to known literature to reshape and shade meaning, or cleverly played upon circumstance or symbols to imply an intention, or make a reply, while avoiding crass explication.
 When Genji flirts with his mistress’s maid in the garden, for instance, he makes his desire for her known through a Tanka:

 Genji alludes to their floral setting to suggest his desire is like a wandering insect unable to overcome its own nature.
 ‘Asagao’ may refer to a garment worn by women when they rode, suggesting the stirring of his desire.